22. Brexit A survey asked 1115 British adults how Britain's decis... | Channels for Pearson+

 probability of each event.
 (Adapted from Ipsos)

-d.
-Randomly selecting a British adult who feels that the move has had a fairly positive or very positive impact on Great Britain
+b.
+Randomly selecting a British adult who feels that the move has had a very negative impact on Great Britain

 Verified step by step guidance